itsgitz/ec2-laravel-user-data-example/README.md

 as High School / Vocational School cloud computing competition in Indonesia.

 # Usage
-Enter this script when you launch an EC2 instance or EC2 Launch Templates.
+Enter this script when you create an EC2 instance or EC2 Launch Templates.

 # Contributor
 Anggit M Ginanjar - <anggit.ginanjar.dev@gmail.com>